 Since its invention in 1965, mammography has remained the most effective technology to detect breast cancer.
 If you get a mammogram and the results are normal, it means there is no need for a follow-up.
 On the other hand, if you have an “abnormal mammogram”, you will be asked to undergo further screening.

 An abnormal mammogram result occurs when the breast imaging discovers an unusual growth that might be malignant.
 This could be a small mass, small white spots (calcium deposits), or anything else that looks suspicious.
 Please note that not all abnormal mammograms indicate the presence of breast cancer; it could be a non-cancerous growth or even a false-positive result.
-These situations can be avoided by using high-resolution 3D mammography, which is available at Magnolia Breast Center.

 When people receive a cancer diagnosis, it is followed by a sense of urgency about starting the treatment as soon as possible.
 However, doing additional research or getting a second opinion to confirm the initial diagnosis is critical to make sure that you have opted for the best treatment plan for you.